jhalterman/sarge/README.md

 ## Introduction

 Sarge is supervision for your objects.
-When failures occur, sarge whips your objects into for you by performing retries, state resets, and failure escalation.
+When failures occur, sarge whips your objects into shape for you by performing retries, state resets, and failure escalation.

 ## Example

 **Simple supervision**

+	Sarge sarge = new Sarge();

     // Make a supervision plan
     Plan plan = Plans